 Alpha Generation using Ichimoku, CCI, TP, TS and SSB @Haotong

 The theme we have chosen is alpha generation, which means generating excess returns, and our goal is to build a strategy where stocks generate returns above our benchmark, which is the CAPM model.
 Our modeling is based on momentum and mean-reversion strategies.

+Motivation

+(briefly explain why technical indicators are chosen)